cucapra/undergrad-research/.github/ISSUE_TEMPLATE/undergrad-research.md

 **What kind of research do you want to do?**
 (It's OK to say, "I don't know; I'm looking to explore!")

 ## Background

-**Note**: If you're in your first or second year at Cornell, these are all optional.
-If you're a junior or senior, please answer the first two (the rest is still optional).
+**Note**: While these questions are optional for first & second year students, we highly encourage everyone to respond to them.
+Third & fourth year students are required to respond to all questions.

 **Was there a paper that particularly excited you?**
 (This doesn't have to be a paper from our group.)

-**Is there a specific grad student or a project you're interested in working on?**
+**Which of the [current research projects](https://capra.cs.cornell.edu/) would you be interested in working on and why?**

 **Anything else you want to tell us about yourself?**

-**Attach a CV if you like.**
+**Attach a CV/Resumé**